 A modern embrace of Druidry and Wicca together as a way of life might involve a study of folk magick and metaphysics, respecting certain ceremonial rites and liturgies of worship, while also exploring the disciplines of philosophy, sciences and the arts, and culminate in an endless pursuit of knowledge, both spiritual and scientific.
 At the core of Celtic spirituality is the belief that all things are connected.
 It is a concept expressed in the earliest examples of Celtic art and literature, and remains a part of our spiritual heritage.
 It is profoundly at the heart of what we mean by "the harmony of Wicca and Druidry"; that each tradition compliments and enriches the other, and can powerfully elevate and brighten the life of any Pagan.

-In the Fellowship of Anamastia, we seek that enrichment through scholarship and well-founded liturgical expression that brings into our worship a marriage of the best aspects of both traditions.
+In The Druidcraft Fellowship, we seek that enrichment through scholarship and well-founded liturgical expression that brings into our worship a marriage of the best aspects of both traditions.
 It is that which both illuminates the past and shapes our understanding of how to build a better future for the Earth and all the creatures who live upon Her.

 Thank You for reading.
 Blessed Be!